dingogap/observatory-build/README.md

 The original Eagle Image will be restored.

 Remove the USB Disks & reboot.
-Windows will reboot and doownload necesssary updates.
+Windows will reboot and download necesssary updates.